pokt-network/pocket/shared/README.md

   - Receive asynchronous events from the **main events channel**
 - The **Persistence** module is the only module that communicates with the local database
 - The **P2P** module is the only one that communicates with the outside world
+- **Clock** is a drop-in replacement for some of the features offered by the `time` package, it acts as an injectable clock implementation used to provide time manipulation while testing.
 <!-- Though this flowchart could be made more explicit, it was implemented in mermaid to follow the Visualisation-As-Code paradigm and make it easier to maintain and upkeep. -->

 ```mermaid